dhil/asymptotic-speedup-via-effect-handlers-code-jfp/README.md

 To conduct the experiments you will need the following software
 components:

-1. An x86_64 Debian 11 (bookworm) or equivalent Linux system (e.g. Ubuntu 22.04 LTS)
+1. A Debian 11 (bookworm) or equivalent Linux system (e.g. Ubuntu 22.04 LTS)
 2. OPAM version 2.1.0 or higher
 3. OCaml compiler and runtime version 5.1.1